WorksApplications/incremental-analysis/README.md

 * No support for checkstyle, PMD and other tools.
 * No support for other programming languages.
-* This version is not marked as thread safe.
-Current implementation expects that analysis maven plugin runs just after this plugin.
-For instance, following scenario with two threads may break the build:
-    1. Module A runs incremental-analysis-maven-plugin, and set `spotbugs.skip` as `true`
-    2. Module B runs incremental-analysis-maven-plugin, and set `spotbugs.skip` as `false`
-    3. Module A runs spotbugs-maven-plugin.
-We expect that Maven skips execution (see 1.) but now `spotbugs.skip` is `false` so it will not be skipped.
 * This plugin does not ensure that the target branch has no potential bugs.
 It is possible to merge buggy code in several cases:
     1. You added `@CheckForNull` to a method defined in interface.
 Then SpotBugs may find potential bug in its implementation, but it cannot be found by incremental analysis because it scans updated classes only.
     2. You added `@CheckForNull` to a method.
 Then SpotBugs may find potential bug in its caller, but it cannot be found by incremental analysis because it scans updated classes only.